telerik/kendo-ui-core/docs/controls/scheduling/scheduler/timezones.md

 ### Scheduler with No Timezone Option

-If you choose not to define a timezone option, your system timezone settings will apply by deafault.
+If you choose not to define a timezone option, your system timezone settings will apply by default.
 Yet, you can customize them so you can deliver an appointment date either in the local offset, or in UTC.

 If you run the first example below, the Scheduler will show the dates in the local timezone offset.
-This means that the event will be displayed as scheduled for 2:00pm, regardless of your location - whether you are in the **Europe/Berlin** timezone, for instance, or in the **Europe/Sofia** one.
+This means that the event will be displayed as scheduled for 2:00pm, regardless of your location&mdash;whether you are in the **Europe/Berlin** timezone, for instance, or in the **Europe/Sofia** one.

 The example below demonstrates how to bind the Scheduler to local dates when the `timezone` option is not set.